Firefox 150.0.1 Memcor bugs may allow arbitrary code execution

 Vulnerability Analysis

 CVE-2026-8093 can be exploited with network access, and does not require authorization privileges or user interaction.
-This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a high impact on availability.
+This vulnerability is consided to have a high level of attack complexity.
+The potential impact of an exploit of this vulnerability is considered to be very high.

 Attack Vector: